logzio/logz-docs/_source/logzio_collections/_log-sources/cloudwatch.md

 <div id="automated-cloudformation-deployment">

 <!-- info-box-start:info -->
-By default we recommend Automated CloudFormation deployment as a default configuration.
+We recommend Automated CloudFormation deployment as a default configuration.
 If you need to deploy this integration in a different way, please navigate to [Advanced configuration](#advanced).
 {:.info-box.note}
 <!-- info-box-end -->